Skip to main content

 11: Bonus tip: Bring back appropriate thank you presents for all concerned in looking after things in your absence so that they’ll be happy for you to go away again!

 12: Duh!
-(Another one) Tip: While on holiday, don’t ever send your guests a postcard to the cottage that implies you are having a sunnier, more relaxing time somewhere else than they are (If you do - don’t worry - it will arrive late, but it may worry your next guests, so best not).
+(Another one.)
+Tip: While on holiday, don’t ever send your guests a postcard to the cottage that implies you are having a sunnier, more relaxing time somewhere else than they are.
+(If you do, don’t worry—it will arrive late, but it may worry your next guests, so it’s best not to.)

 A valley view from Valley View!

-Have you any more tips you would like to share with your fellow holiday cottage owners to make it less stressful for you and your guests to take some time off while the business continues?
-Email your tips to Rick Bond, who will add them to this blog.
+Do you have any more tips you would like to share with your fellow holiday cottage owners to make it less stressful for you and your guests to take some time off while the business continues?
+Email your tips to Rick Bond, who will add your tips to this blog.